 IR35 is a legislation introduced by HMRC to tackle ‘disguised employment’.
 This is to prevent those working on a contractor basis receiving the same benefits that full-time employees do.

-If you are unsure whether your contract falls inside or outside or IR35 why not take advantage of our free verbal IR35 review service.
-We also offer a paid for review by one of our specialists accredited accountants – visit our IR35 Contract Review Service.
+If you are unsure whether your contract falls inside or outside or IR35, why not take advantage of our IR35 contract review service?

 Do I need to charge VAT for my services?

 It is probably best to speak to an accountant about your individual situation, but as a general rule locum doctors are not required to charge VAT for their services.
 This means that you cannot register for the flat rate VAT scheme and so there will be less paperwork for you to complete.

 HMRC state that health professionals are not required to charge VAT when they meet the following two conditions: